If you plan to apply for any federal student aid or Saint Meinrad grant, you must submit a FAFSA.

 must be enrolled in at least 6 credits per semester;

-contact Saint Meinrad's Director of Financial Aid for further direction.
+should contact the Director of Financial Aid at Saint Meinrad Seminary and School of Theology for further direction.

 Title IV funds are awarded under the assumption that you will attend school for the entire period for which the assistance is awarded.
 When you withdraw, you may no longer be eligible for the full amount of Title IV funds that you were originally scheduled to receive.